This Pisco cocktail is a lovely fruity and gingery combination!

 - 2-3 oz ginger beer

-- Place the blackberries in a shaker and muddle until completely broken down.
+Place blackberries in a shaker and muddle until completely broken down.

-- Add in ice, mint leaves and the liquor.
+Add in ice, mint leaves, pisco, St Germain and lemon juice.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!

 If you liked this recipe, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post), so you don’t miss out on a thing.
 You can find us on Facebook, Instagram, Pinterest and Twitter!